ozkary/ozkary.github.io/_posts/2023/2023-06-10-data-engineering-process-fundamentals-data-warehouse-transformation.md

 An extract, load and transform (ELT) process differs from the extract, transform and load (ETL) process on the data transformation approach.
 For some solutions, a flow task may transform (ETL) the data prior to loading it into storage, so it can then be inserted into the data warehouse directly.
 This approach increases the amount of python code and hardware resources used by the VM environments.

 For the ELT process, the transformation may be done using SQL (Structured Query Language) code and the data warehouse resources, which often tends to perform great for Big Data scenarios.
 This is usually done by defining the data model with views over some external tables and running the transformation using SQL for bulk data processing.
 In our case, we can use the data lake as external tables and use the power of the data warehouse to read and transform the data, which aligns with the ELT approach as the data is first loaded in the data lake.

+> 👉 For the ETL process, the data is transformed before adding to storage.
+For the ELT process, the data is first loaded in storage in raw format, the transformation is then done before inserting into the dimension and fact tables.

 ### External Tables